 Scams and warnings

-Warnings and alerts October - November 2013
+Warnings and alerts - January to March 2014

 Help to stop scammers by telling your friends and family and by making us aware of any scams that you have encountered by sending your scam letters to our Freepost address: 'Scamnesty' - Trading Standards, Freepost (CV681) Coventry CV1 1BR.
 Alternatively telephone Action Fraud, the UK's national fraud reporting centre on 0300 123 2040.

 Your actions may help protect others from being targeted by scammers.

 Cold Calls offering paint treatment to homes to reduce heat loss by 30% - 25 February 2014

 A resident has reported a call they received from a company who wanted to come and visit to discuss a product that would reduce heat loss from their home by up to 30%.